2023 Most Popular Criminal Justice & Corrections Master's Degree Schools in Texas

 Women make up 78% of the criminal justice majors at the school.

 The University of Texas at Arlington ranked #8 on this year’s Most Popular Criminal Justice & Corrections Master’s Degree Schools in Texas list.
-UT Arlington is a fairly large public school located in the large city of Arlington.
+UT Arlington is a very large public school located in the large city of Arlington.

 Women make up 58% of the criminal justice majors at the school.